1 Bed • 2 Baths • 1,670 SF • 31,720 SF Lot • HOA DUES: $955/mo. • $1,649,000

 In 2007, Linear City LLC completed an award-winning renovation of the former Nabisco Bakery into 104 authentic live/work lofts, and it quickly became the premiere living destination in the blossoming and trendy Arts District.
 It is Los Angeles Historical-Cultural Monument #888.
 (Which also allows for vastly reduced property taxes under the Mills Act.)

 Building amenities include a brand-new updated lobby featuring a curated fine art program, large landscaped garden, beautiful 75-foot saline pool, outdoor lounge w/fire pit & shower, BBQ area, dog run, 24/7 concierge/security service, & gym.
-Pool area soon to be updated with Richard Shultz, Knoll patio furniture (permanent collection of the Museum of Modern Art, New York) and premium Tuuci umbrellas.
+Pool area updated with Richard Shultz, Knoll patio furniture (permanent collection of the Museum of Modern Art, New York) and premium Tuuci umbrellas.
 Deeded with the unit is one premiere subterranean parking space and one highly coveted storage unit.

 The Arts District is one of the hottest neighborhoods in the Downtown L.A. area.
 From the district’s beginnings as Jean-Louis Vigne’s vineyard to an orchard growing mostly oranges and grapefruit, by the late 1800s it became an industrial center for railroads and manufacturing.
 Eventually, the railroads gave way to the trucking industry which moved to other L.A.
 County areas like Commerce in order to build larger buildings to accommodate their growing businesses.